Deriving Shorelines from Lidar

 State and local authorities need accurate shoreline data to make informed decisions.
-A chief benefit of using lidar data is the ability to derive a true datum-based shoreline—one that is tied to a single specific tidal datum elevation, such as mean high water.
-These online tutorials guide users through the process of using the VDatum tool to convert lidar data to a tidal datum and extracting a shoreline contour using ArcGIS.
-Another advantage of using lidar is its efficiency.
-Shoreline extraction from proxies such as the vegetation line, dunes toe, and high-water line requires visual interpretation in the field or from imagery, making the process of shoreline extraction from these sources time-consuming and subject to human interpretation.
+A chief benefit of using lidar data is the ability to derive a true datum-based shoreline—one that is tied to a specific tidal datum elevation, such as mean high water.
+This quick, online tutorial shows users how to use NOAA’s VDatum tool to convert lidar data to a tidal datum and then extract a shoreline contour using ArcGIS.
+Shoreline extraction from proxy sources such as the vegetation line, dune toe, and high-water line requires visual interpretation in the field or from imagery, making the process from these sources time-consuming and subject to human interpretation.
 Using lidar to derive shoreline data is more efficient.